AlgoTraders/stock-analysis-engine/helm/README.rst

 Helm - Incompatible Versions Client Error
 -----------------------------------------

-If you see this error when trying to deploy:
+If you see an error like this when trying to deploy:

 ::

     Error: incompatible versions client[v2.13.0] server[v2.12.3]

-Please upgrade your helm with:
+Then please upgrade your helm with:

 .. note:: This will recreate the ``tiller`` pod in the ``kube-system`` namespace and can take about 30 seconds to restart correctly, and you can view the pod with the command: ``kubectl -n kube-system get po | grep tiller``